Defence Services Medical Academy

 The Defense Services Medical Academy (DSMA) (တပ်မတော် ဆေး တက္ကသိုလ်, /my/), located in Mingaladon, Yangon, is the University of Medicine of the Myanmar Armed Forces.
-One of the most selective universities in the country, the academy offers M.B., B.S. (equivalent of the M.D.) degree programs.
-Upon graduation, most DSMA cadets are commissioned with the rank of Lieutenant in the Myanmar Army Medical Corps.
-The military physicians are to serve the healthcare needs of rural people when they are assigned in the country's remote regions where access to healthcare is poor.
+One of the most selective universities in the country, the academy offers M.B.B.S. (equivalent to the M.D.) degree programs.
+Upon graduation, most DSMA cadets are commissioned with the rank of lieutenant in the Myanmar Army Medical Corps.
+The military physicians are to serve the healthcare needs of rural people when they are assigned to the country's remote regions where access to healthcare is poor.